sascha432/esp8266-kfc-fw/README.md

 **SPIFFS** has been replaced with **LittleFS** starting with version 0.0.4.7604

-If it is not being installed automatically, run ``pio pkg install -t platformio/tool-mklittlefs``

 Starting with version 0.0.5, a modified Arduino framework is being used. https://github.com/sascha432/Arduino/tree/master